 Physical therapists work in a large variety of settings, including hospitals, outpatient physical therapy clinics, skilled nursing facilities, home health agencies, school districts, sports organizations, corporations, and more.
 Depending on where you work, you’re likely treating patients with a wide spectrum of abilities and injuries.

-Unlike other medical professions, you have a very physical job that puts you at higher risk of being injured yourself.
+Unlike other medical professions, you have a very physical job that puts you at higher risk of injury.
 Besides being on your feet all day, you’re also responsible for helping to lift, move, stretch and manipulate your patients’ bodies.

 This is why disability insurance is so valuable to physical therapists.

 Your body is an essential tool of your trade, and therefore, your livelihood depends on being able to perform.
-If you can no longer manage the high physical demand, disability insurance will protect your PT income and your family from the unexpected.
+If you can‘t manage the high physical demand of the job, disability insurance will protect your PT income.

 Disability coverage: What do physical therapists currently have?